movementkitchen/website/src/pages/index.md

   name: Solene Fabios
   avatar: /images/Solene.jpg
 ---
-Movement Kitchen offers evidence-based 1:1 coaching for women with a weakened core – bridging physiotheraphy and strength and conditioning to help you reclaim a strong body and an active lifestyle.
+Movement Kitchen offers 1:1 coaching bridging physiotheraphy and strength and conditioning to help you strengthen your core inside out and return to an active lifestyle.

 ### Maybe you:

+- Feel that your body can't support you in doing the activities you love
 - Have been stuggling with recurring back pain or hernias
-- Keep getting injured at the gym or every time you lift something heavy
+- Keep getting injured every time you lift your kid out of the bath
-- Feel that the traditional abdominal / core exercises don't work for you.
+- Have weakened abs that don't seem to respond to training
+- Leak when you jump, cough or sneeze

-### You might want to:
+### You want to:

-- Rebuild your core postpartum - 6 weeks or 16 years after the baby
+- Rebuild your core postpartum - 6 weeks or 20 years after the baby
-- Get stronger with incontinence or a pelvic organ prolapse
+- Find a way to train and get stronger with a pelvic organ prolapse
 - Carry your children, lift weights, climb, hike, dance, surf, feeling confident and comfortable in your body
 - Return to competitive sports.